mozilla/addons-server/docs/api/topics/rocketfuel.rst

 Rocketfuel is the consumer client for the Marketplace Publishing Tool.
 It has some special APIs that are *not recommended* for consumption by other clients.

-These APIs will change in conjunction with the Rocketfuel client.
+These APIs will change in conjunction with the Rocketfuel client, which is under active development.

+.. warning:: This API is for internal use only at this time.
+It SHOULD NOT be
+    used externally by third parties.
+It is not considered stable and WILL change over time.

 Collections